ben-arnold/washb-geopair/README.md

-# washb-pairmatching
+# washb-geopair

-Efficiency of pair-matching in large-scale cluster randomized trials
+Geographic pair-matching in large-scale cluster randomized trials

+Analyses from the WASH Benefits Bangladesh and Kenya trials